Zakarid dynasty

 The Zakarid dynasty, also Zakarids or Zakarians (Զաքարյաններ) were an Armenian noble dynasty, rulers of Zakarid Armenia (1201–1350) under the suzerainty of the Kingdom of Georgia, and from 1256 under the control of the Mongol Ilkhanate of Persia.
 Their dynastic name was formed in honour of Zakare, the famous servant of the Georgian King Tamar.
 They were also known by their Georgian nickname Mkhargrdzeli (მხარგრძელი, "Long-armed", in Երկայնաբազուկ, Yerkaynbazuk).
+The Zakarians considered themselves Armenians.

 During the 13th century, the Zakarids held the highest offices in the Georgian court, as Atabegs (Governor General) and Amirspasalars (Commander-in-Chief of the Army) of the Kingdom of Georgia.

 Origins and Names

 The dynasty's origins and identity have been debated, with different scholars suggesting Armenian or Kurdish origins on the basis of different sources.
 Zakarid inscriptions in Armenian and claims to Armenian titulature, along with most earlier members of the dynasty being Armenian Christians, are important in suggesting an Armenian origin.

 A family legend says that their Georgian name of Mkhargrdzeli was a reference to their supposed Achaemenid ancestor Artaxerxes II the "Longarmed" (404–358 BC).
 Some scholars, notably Margaryan, have suggested that this is linked to the Kurdish origin story for the family, which might then be a constructed fabulous or foreign ancestry.
 This would link the Zakarians to similar potentially mythic foreign origin stories told about the Mamikonian and Orbelian families.

 According to Cyril Toumanoff / Encyclopædia Iranica, they were an offshoot of the Armenian Pahlavuni family.